vyshane/docker-compose-kubernetes/README.md

 ./kube-up.sh
 ```

-For the docker host address, use your local IP address.
-The IP address is needed to set up DNS for the cluster.

 ## Starting Kubernetes on OS X

 On OS X we'll launch Kubernetes inside a [boot2docker](http://boot2docker.io) VM via [Docker Machine](https://docs.docker.com/machine/).
 You will need to have Docker Machine, Docker Compose, and the kubectl tool installed locally.
 First start your boot2docker VM: